Direct2D: Implementation

 In Windows 8.1, Direct2D can use the Direct3D11 hardware tesselators, but only in conjunction with D2D1_FILL_MODE_ALTERNATE.
 If another fill mode is used (e.g. D2D1_FILL_MODE_WINDING) then Direct2D falls back to tessellation on the CPU, but still uses TIR for anti-aliasing (if TIR is available).
 Since hardware tessellation is available in base Direct3D11 (not necessarily 11.1), Microsoft claimed significant performance improvements with Direct2D in Windows 8.1 (vs. Windows 8) on non-TIR hardware.

-Uses and performance
+Adoption and performance

+Ars Technica's Peter Bright noted in the summer of 2012 that "most desktop applications don't use Direct2D."

+Web browsers

 Internet Explorer 9 and later versions use Direct2D and DirectWrite for improved performance and visual quality.

+Google Chrome never adopted the use of Direct2D and ever since uses its own 2D library called Skia, which in turn renders through ANGLE on Windows.
+This applies to all browsers that were later forked from Google's open source project Chromium, e.g. Opera, Vivaldi and Microsoft Edge.

-Direct2D support was added in the alpha version of Firefox 3.7, roughly doubling its rendering speed.
-(Firefox 4 also added DirectWrite support, but this was made non-default for some fonts in Firefox 7 due to user complaints about the rendering quality.
-Google Chrome uses its own 2D library called Skia, which in turn renders through ANGLE on Windows.)
+Mozilla Firefox however, adopted the use of Direct2D with version 3.7, roughly doubling its rendering speed compared to previous versions.
+(Firefox 4 also added DirectWrite support, but this was made non-default for some fonts in Firefox 7 due to user complaints about the rendering quality.)
 In Firefox 70.0, on old hardware, Direct2D is disabled on blacklisted old graphics drivers if they lack features and area is blacked out e.g. in Google Maps.

-Ars Technica's Peter Bright noted in the summer of 2012 that "most desktop applications don't use Direct2D."
+In 2025, with Firefox version 146.0, Direct2D support was removed entirely from the application.
+Mozilla had already shifted to Skia support in previous versions.

+Microsoft Office

 Microsoft Office 2013 supports either Direct2D+DirectWrite or GDI+Uniscribe for display rendering and typography.